akuczala/windsite/README.md

 ## Instructions

-You can access the app at http://datadoctor.site: .
+You can access the app at http://datadoctor.site.
+This app looks best in wide mode, which can be activated using the hamburger menu in the upper right corner -> Settings.

-The app balances 3 weighted factor in order to recommend sites
+The app balances 3 weighted factors in order to recommend sites
 - Transmission line proximity
 - Road proximity
-- Estimated price per acre (ppa)
+- Estimated price per acre

-The user can adjust the relative importance of these factors by adjusting the three weight sliders: a larger weight means that the app will place a higher priority on that factor.
+The user can adjust the relative importance of these factors by adjusting the three weight sliders.

+The app also allows users to set constraints to filter potential sites:
+- Set the maximum allowable distance to a transmission line (0-50 miles)
+- Set the maximum allowable ditance to a road (0-6 miles)
+- Set the minimum distance to a residential area (0-6 miles)